Trains to Newcastle and Gateshead Enjoy the hustle and bustle of the North

 Newcastle Train Stations

-The first covered train station in the world, Newcastle station has been standing since 1850, and after being opened by Queen Victoria, services all the large Scottish cities and a great deal of England, located only a stone’s throw from the Tyne.
+The first covered train station in the world, Newcastle station, has been standing since 1850, and after being opened by Queen Victoria, it serves all the large Scottish cities and a great deal of England, located only a stone’s throw from the Tyne.

 Learn more about Newcastle station